-- The definition of sexual harassment, as defined in this policy; The scope of the School's education programs and activities; - 3.
+- 1. The definition of sexual harassment, as defined in this policy; - 2.
+The scope of the School's education programs and activities; - 3.
 How to conduct live hearings pursuant to this policy; - 4.
 How to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias: - 5.
-Issues of relevance of guestions and evidence, including when guestions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant; and - 6.
+Issues of relevance of questions and evidence, including when questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant; and - 6.
 Any technology to be used at the live hearing.

 The School will be responsible for appointing the decision-maker for the hearing, who may or may not be an employee of the School.
 The decision-maker will be free of any conflicts of interest, pursuant to the conflict of interest requirements of this policy.
 The identity of the decision-maker will be provided to the parties at least ten (10) Business Days prior to the hearing.
-If any party believes that the decision-maker is subject to bias or a conflict of interest, he or she must submit a written objection to the Title IX Coordinator within two (2) Business Days of notification of the identity of the decision-maker, stating the basis for the objection.
+If any party believes that the decision-maker is subject to bias or a conflict of interest, he or she must submit a written objection to the Title IX Coordinator within the timelines stated in Section XI of the Title IX Policies and Procedures, stating the basis for the objection.
 If the Title IX Coordinator determines that the decision-maker is subject to bias or a conflict of interest that justifies removal of the decision-maker, the Title IX Coordinator will name a new decision-maker.
 In that event, the hearing may be rescheduled to allow for a reasonable time to ensure proper training and an opportunity for the parties to object to the new decision-maker on the grounds of bias or conflict of interest, pursuant to the requirements above.